Employee Benefits

 Tax Advantaged Accounts

-In North Carolina, 36% of businesses provide a Health Savings Account (HSA) and 44% provide a healthcare Flexible Spending Account (FSA) to assist employees in controlling their spending while still receiving the most coverage.
-This is an excellent method for employers to help personnel manage their medical expenses in the most cost-effective manner.
+In Pennsylvania, 29% of employers offer a Health Savings Account (HSA), and 44% offer a healthcare Flexible Spending Account (FSA) to assist employees in managing their costs and pay effectively.
+Either option is an excellent method to help workers save money on medical expenditures while lowering the employer's costs.

 Dental and Vision